This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 3. The Lawsuit with an affidavit of merit

 Michigan law changed in 1993 to require that plaintiffs in medical malpractice cases submit an affidavit of merit when filing a malpractice lawsuit.

-This document must be signed by a medical expert with experience in the same field as the defendants being sued.
-The affidavit states that this expert believes the case has merit.
+A medical expert must sign this document with experience in the same field as the defendants.
+The affidavit states that the expert believes the case has merit.

 4. Following through with the Lawsuit

 With the lawsuit filed and after the defendants have replied, your lawyer will continue investigating your case.
 They will try to negotiate a settlement in your favor with the defendants.

 If a settlement cannot be reached, your case will go to trial.
 Your lawyer will present evidence and experts, and a jury will decide if medical malpractice occurred and, if so, what you are owed.